Archierowe/guess_the_fruit/README.md

    - 6 minor text area errors were returned pertaining to the multicolortext and mutlicolortext-1 for the modals.
 The [CSS validator](https://jigsaw.w3.org/css-validator/validator#errors) did not like background-clip being identified as text.
 However, when seeking to correct, I could not find a solution to enabling the multicolor text to fire, so I have kept it the same until a fix could be identified.
 This shoud and could be an easy fix.

 #### JavaScript
    - No errors were found when code was validated through [JSHint](https://jshint.com/).
-However, it threw up warnings but forthis project nothing that hinders JS from correctly executing.
-JSHint did not provide link to validated code.
+It threw up warnings but, for this project, nothing that hinders JS from correctly executing.
+JSHint did not provide link to any validated code.

 #### Known bugs